-Our Named Executive Officers are eligible to receive performance-based cash bonuses, which are designed to provide appropriate incentives to our executive officers to achieve defined annual corporate goals and to reward them for individual performance towards these goals.
+Our named executive officers are eligible to receive performance-based cash bonuses, which are designed to provide appropriate incentives to our executive officers to achieve defined annual corporate goals and to reward them for individual performance towards these goals.
 The annual performance-based bonus each current named executive officer is eligible to receive is generally based on the extent to which we achieve the corporate goals and objectives that the Board establishes each year.
-At the end of the year, the Board and compensation committee review our performance and approve the extent to which we achieved each of these corporate goals.
-Generally, the Board and compensation committee will assess each named executive officer's individual contributions towards reaching our annual corporate goals and objectives but does not typically establish specific individual goals for our named executive officers.
+At the end of the year, the Board and Compensation, Nominating and Corporate Governance Committee review our performance and approve the extent to which we achieved each of these corporate goals.
+Generally, the Board and Compensation, Nominating and Corporate Governance Committee will assess each named executive officer's individual contributions towards reaching our annual corporate goals and objectives but does not typically establish specific individual goals for our named executive officers.

-The table below sets forth the targets for our NEOs for 2019, as provided for in their respective employment agreements.
+The table below sets forth the targets for our named executive officers for 2020, as provided for in their respective employment agreements.
 The target percentage is paid as a percentage of such executive officer's base salary.
-For example, if 100% of the Company's performance goals are achieved for 2019, this would yield our Chief Financial Officer, Peter Pfreundschuh, a cash incentive award of 50% of his 2019 base salary.
+For example, if 100% of the Company's performance goals are achieved, this would yield our Chief Financial Officer, Molly Henderson, a cash incentive award of 50% of her base salary.

-Executive Officer Target Percentage of Base Salary
+Executive Officer Percentage of Base Salary

-Elizabeth Barrett 100%
+Elizabeth Barrett 50%

+Molly Henderson 50%

 Peter P. Pfreundschuh 50%

 Stephen L. Mullennix 50%

 Mark P. Schoenberg (1)

+Jason Smith 50%